pa2si/berlin-en-salsa/README.md

 whats's done:

+v 1.0.4

+- Fixed download functionality by adding MIME type to ensure proper filename preservation
+- Set clear descriptive filenames for downloaded program images

 v 1.0.3

-- retouched the design of the buttons in downloadModal
+- Retouched the design of the tabs in downloadModal for clearer active state indication
+- Improved tab navigation with visual indicators for active tab selection

 v 1.0.2